-Businesses are now operating in an environment where data and information is generated, stored, and accessed via the internet and the cloud.
-While this makes organizations more efficient and streamlined, giving employees a suite of tools and the ability to work wherever they want, an increased digital footprint opens them up to significant cybersecurity risks they may not know about.
+While the move to the cloud has made organizations more efficient and streamlined, an increased digital footprint opens them up to significant cybersecurity risks they may not know about.

-With an increased digital footprint comes an attack surface that cybercriminals on the dark web can exploit.
-An attack surface can come in the form of applications, websites, networks, devices, and cloud infrastructure, all of which are being deployed by businesses every day.
-Through internet of things (IoT) devices and cloud infrastructure vulnerabilities appear, and unless they are being continuously tracked and monitored, cybercriminals will quickly look to exploit them.
+With an increased digital footprint comes a complex attack surface that is ripe for threat actors to exploit.
+An organization’s attack surface is made upof applications, websites, networks, devices, and cloud infrastructure, all of which are being spun up and changing across the businesses every day.
+Across large, complex IT environments and third-party software, vulnerabilities are inevitable, and unless they are being continuously tracked and rapidly remediated, cybercriminals will have the opportunity to exploit them.

-Attack Surface Management (ASM) helps to reduce the risk of these vulnerabilities and attacks by verifying exposures across an organization.
-ASM tools provide security teams with the cybercriminals perspective, the visibility needed to ensure all entry points are secure, and a complete up-to-date inventory of all assets – including those that aren’t originally known to the organization.
+Attack Surface Management (ASM) helps to reduce the risks posed by these vulnerabilities by verifying exposures across an organization.
+ASM tools provide security teams with the cybercriminal’s perspective, the visibility needed to ensure all potential entry points are secure, and a complete up-to-date inventory of all assets, including those that may not even be known to the organization.

-These Attack Surface Management tools are essential because – for every unmonitored device, misconfigured cloud instance, or forgotten web application – organizations risk data breaches, operational disruptions, and regulatory non-compliance.
+These ASM tools are essential because;for every unmonitored device, misconfigured cloud instance, or forgotten web application, organizations risk data breaches, operational disruptions, and regulatory non-compliance.

 Organizations that actively monitor and manage their attack surface can:

 Unmanaged attack surfaces pose significant risks to organizations, especially as threat actors are exploiting vulnerabilities faster than ever.
+Recent research from IBM showed a 44% increase in cyber-attacks exploiting public-facing applications, with AI-enabled vulnerability scanning cited as a major driver behind the spike.
 The lack of visibility into potential entry points for cybercriminals not only makes it easier for attackers to compromise sensitive data without detection, but makes incident response and remediation a lot harder.

 Examples of unmanaged attack surfaces and their risks: